storypku/rosberry.auto/README.md

 # rosberry.auto

-A self-driving car powered both by Raspberry PI and ros.
+A self-driving car powered both by Raspberry PI and ROS.

 ## Build
 ```